ppl-call-me-tima/codebreak-terminal-game/README.md

 For Eg:

 if   CODE = 1234
-and  GUESS = 1567
+if  GUESS = 1567

+HINT
-HINT : 1 digits are at correct place.
+1 digits are at correct place.
 0 digits are at wrong place.

-and GUESS = 5617
+if GUESS = 5617
+HINT
-HINT : 0 digits are at correct place.
+0 digits are at correct place.
 1 digits are at correct place.

 Using the hints, you have to guess the CODE.